 The accident at Fukushima Daiichi

 Another issue is that human genetics are very stable.
 Human genetic data is coded in DNA.
 However, there are many copies of the DNA molecules and there is a sophisticated DNA error detection and correction mechanism such that the human body easily detects and rejects corrupted DNA data.
-Hence causing significant DNA changes with radiation is much more difficult in a human being than in a fruit fly.
+Causing significant DNA changes with radiation is much more difficult in a human being than in a fruit fly.
 Thus, fruit fly data should be discounted when contradictory good human data is available.

 There is good human data summarized by scientifically competent persons.
 This author recommends the following sources: